atreyu595/House-Price-Predictor-/README.md

 - index.html: The home page of the application

 Additionally, there are the 2 images which were used for the design.

+Finally, the working tree directory used for this project is:

+\project
+    app.py
+    model.py
+    model.pkl

+    \static
+        \img
+          \images in repo
+        \styles
+          \styling is implemented within "index.html"

+    \template
+        index.html